huaweicloud-latam/knowledge-base/docs/compute/functiongraph/pipeline-integration.md

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image20.png)

-Para adicionar um trigger à pipeline, clique em “Task Orchestration” acima e selecione a opção “Execution Plan”.
-Selecione o tipo de trigger, como code commit ou merge request.
+To add a trigger to the pipeline, click “Task Orchestration” above and select the “Execution Plan” option.
+Select the trigger type, such as code commit or merge request.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image21.png)

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image22.png)

-# Pipeline third-party
+# Third-party pipeline

-Para realizar a integração de uma função do FunctionGraph com uma pipeline third-party, basta realizar o upload da imagem depois do seu build no repositório SWR da HWC através da adição de uma task do Docker no estágio final da pipeline, de acordo com os comandos executados abaixo.
-Segue a documentação da task “Docker@2” do Docker na Azure como
-referência:
+To integrate a FunctionGraph function with a third-party pipeline, simply upload the image after its build to the HWC SWR repository by adding a Docker task in the final stage of the pipeline, according to the commands executed below.
+Here is the documentation for the Docker “Docker@2” task on Azure as a reference:
 <https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml>.

-## **Obtendo um login permanente no SWR**
+## **Getting a Permanent Login to SWR**

-### **Gerando uma AK/SK**
+### **Generating an AK/SK**

-Para obter credenciais permanentes de autenticação com o SWR, primeiramente faça login no console da Huawei Cloud e acesse o serviço Identity and Access Management (IAM), clique em “User Groups” e então em “Create User Group”.
+To get permanent authentication credentials with SWR, first log in to the Huawei Cloud console and access the Identity and Access Management (IAM) service, click “User Groups” and then “Create User Group”.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image23.png)

-Dê um nome para o grupo e clique em “OK”.
+Give the group a name and click “OK”.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image24.png)

-Clique em “Authorize” ao lado do grupo criado, selecione a policy “SWR Admin”, seguido por “OK” e “Finish”.
+Click “Authorize” next to the created group, select the “SWR Admin” policy, followed by “OK” and “Finish”.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image25.png)